huggingface/blog/nystromformer.md

 Transformers have exhibited remarkable performance on various Natural Language Processing and Computer Vision tasks.
 Their success can be attributed to the self-attention mechanism, which captures the pairwise interactions between all the tokens in an input.
 However, the standard self-attention mechanism has a time and memory complexity of \\(O(n^2)\\) (where \\(n\\) is the length of the input sequence), making it expensive to train on long input sequences.

-The [Nyströmformer](https://arxiv.org/abs/2102.03902) is one of many efficient transformer models that approximates standard self-attention with \\(O(n)\\) complexity.
+The [Nyströmformer](https://arxiv.org/abs/2102.03902) is one of many efficient Transformer models that approximates standard self-attention with \\(O(n)\\) complexity.
 Nyströmformer exhibits competitive performance on various downstream NLP tasks while improving upon the efficiency of standard self-attention.
 The aim of this blog post is to give readers an overview of the Nyström method and how it can be adapted to approximate self-attention.

 ## Nyström method for matrix approximation